Qiskit/qiskit/docs/how_to/compose_quantum_circuits.rst

 Compose quantum circuits
 ========================

-This guide shows how to combine different :class:`~qiskit.circuit.QuantumCircuit` objects.
+This guide shows how to combine different :class:`~.QuantumCircuit` objects.

 Build the circuits
 ==================